 It is estimated that approximately \$1 million dollars of capital is required at start-up (Table 8).
-In order to secure initial funds, the U of T advancement group will look to private and corporate donors to secure a portion or all the required funds.
+In order to secure initial funds, U of T advancement professionals will assist in securing private and corporate donors to contribute a portion or all the required funds.
 In addition, government grants will be sought to support educational and research activities.